-Students at off campus instructional sites and those participating in nursing clinicals, student teacher assignments, internships, and community service experiences are subject to King's Honor Code, as well as, the host site's organizational policies and procedures.
-All submitted assignments will be channeled through Safe Assign, an On-line System Management System (OLMS).
-Safe Assign is an academic integrity assessment program.
+Students at off campus instructional sites and those participating in nursing clinical, student teacher assignments, internships, and community service experiences are subject to King's Honor Code, as well as, the host site's organizational policies and procedures.
+All submitted assignments will be channeled through plagiarism check software in the On-line Management System (OLMS) to assure academic integrity.
 Students visiting a foreign country must abide by the laws of that country.
 Students who violate campus policies may be subject to disciplinary action through the Student Conduct Process.